pandoc-jp/pandoc-doc-ja/src-md/filters.md

 #!/usr/bin/env python

 """
-Pandoc filter to convert all level 2+ headers to paragraphs with emphasized text.
+Pandoc filter to convert all level 2+ headings to paragraphs with emphasized text.
 """